A Definition of Network Data Loss Prevention

 - Data discovery and classification features to locate and tag sensitive data so that protective policies can be applied

 A steady stream of damaging, high profile data breaches combined with the trend of businesses becoming increasingly mobile and geographically distributed has created a heightened reliance on network data loss prevention solutions at the enterprise level.
 Insider threats within the network especially need to be monitored and detected quickly before damage is done and data is lost.
 Likewise, internal networks must be monitored and controlled if sensitive data is to remain secure.
 An advanced network data loss prevention solution is essential to meeting these data protection requirements, and as a result network DLP remains an invaluable component of enterprise security programs today.

 Digital Guardian is a Leader in the 2017 Magic Quadrant for Data Loss Prevention.
 Read the report to understand how DLP solutions have evolved to provide advanced data protection.

-Learn about managed DLP services in Data Protection 101, our series on the fundamentals of information security.What is POS Security?
-Protecting Data in POS Environments
+Learn about approaches to data protection for data in transit vs. data at rest in Data Protection 101, our series on the fundamentals of data security.What is NIST Compliance?

 The NIST is a key resource for technological advancement and security at many of the country’s most innovative organizations.
 As such, compliance with NIST standards and guidelines has become a top priority in many high tech industries today.